 Music is a lens for thinking about gender, race, and sexuality in the context of a spectacle.
 Readings will include Beyoncé in Formation by Omise'eke Tinsley and music reviews.
 Students will experience live music in the city and write their own music review to publish on ViaNolaVie.

-Christine Capetola (Ph.D., University of Texas, Austin) has been a professional freelancer and music critic on the intersections of music and identity for Bitch Magazine.
+Instructor Christine Capetola (Ph.D., University of Texas, Austin) has been a professional freelancer and music critic on the intersections of music and identity for Bitch Magazine.
 With degrees in American Studies and Performance Studies, she puts female artists in focus.
 She’s a fan of Lana del Rey and Janet Jackson.

-Punishment and Redemption from the Industrial Prison Complex
+Punishment and Redemption From the Industrial Prison Complex

 Environmental Justice in the Anthropocene